thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 A legacy endpoint that receives a {{&foo}} will interpret it as an invalid length field ({{RFC5246}}, {{I-D.ietf-tls-tls13}}) and abort the session accordingly.

-([XXX] What is the behaviour in DTLS?
+(What is the behaviour in DTLS?
 Is it that only this record is skipped or the whole security association is torn down?)

 Note that this is equivalent to the behaviour of an endpoint implementing this spec which receives a non-negotiated {{&foo}}.